Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Discussion

+Let us emphasize the most important findings from the previous section concerning new causal separability and entanglement criterion for EC- family of density matrices acting in the $ D^{\otimes N} $ Hilbert space.
+First of all, the term "equally (or Werner-) connected" means the fact that \textit{all $ N $ subsystems of a given quantum system or ensemble are the same having $ D $ dimensions in the Hilbert subspace for each subsystem} and \textit{each subsystem of a given quantum system or ensemble is connected with the rest of the ensemble to the same degree}.
+Then a) and b) classes of equally- (EC-) or Werner-connected density matrices represent two basic possibilities for the off-diagonal matrix elements of one-parametric density matrices.

-To proceed further one needs to represent a weakly mixing case of a-class of EC-density matrix (24,26) for the entire $ D^{ \otimes N} $ quantum system in the form of Eq.(23).
-With respect to Eqs.(24,25) one has
+To proceed further one needs to represent a generic ( -weakly mixing, non-interacting, see below) case of a-class of the EC-density matrix for the entire $ D^{ \otimes N} $ quantum system in its configuration representation of Eq.(23).
+As the result one yields (for the details of the derivation one can see the Subsection 1 of the Appendix A)